The Gospel can be liberating and life-saving for LGBTQ Christians — and LGBTQ Christians can be lifesaving for the Church

 We need your help to keep going.

-Donate to our summer fundraising drive to help keep Queer Theology running!
+Become a patron to help keep Queer Theology running!

 Queer Theology is a time-consuming, and increasingly expensive, labor of love.